 If your Eero is flashing white, it means it’s trying to connect to the internet, or it’s starting up.
 When this happens, it could be the signal is weak.
 It shouldn’t take long, and it should go back to a solid white.

 But, if your device blinks for more than 10 minutes, the most probable reason could be with your internet service provider (ISP).
-You need to contact your ISP and ask if there’s undergoing maintenance or any interruption.
+You need to contact your ISP and ask if they are undergoing maintenance or any interruption.

 However, if your ISP isn’t the problem, you need to troubleshoot your device.
 But don’t worry; we’ve got you covered!